ChnMasterOG/KmerGO/README.md

 KmerGO will normalize the K-mer counting to the level of 10^-4 and output the normalization coefficients of each sample at the "Module 2".

+## Pair-end Sequencing Data

+Pair-end sequencing data is now supported by KmerGO(version >= 1.5.0b1).
+You can use the following file format:

+A1.fasta.gz A1_1.fasta.gz, A2.fasta.gz A2_1.fasta.gz, ... , B1.fasta.gz B1_1.fasta.gz, ...

 ## Contacts and bug reports

 Please send bug reports, comments, or questions to